wpswings/woo-one-click-upsell-funnel/README.md

 11. Payment Gateway

-== Frequently Asked Questions ==
+# Frequently Asked Questions

-=I installed the plugin, created funnels and added the offers too but still, it does not show up on purchasing the funnel targets?=
+## I installed the plugin, created funnels and added the offers too but still, it does not show up on purchasing the funnel targets?

 Make sure:
 The Funnel is live.